FirstStep029/azure-cloud-services/docs/Resource Creation - [CLI]/create-azure-data-factory.md

 - An Service Principal must be created and assigned with required role & permission at the Resource Group (level) which we are going to use for the deployment.

 #### 2. Install Azure CLI
-- Install Azure CLI in Azure MV [CICD] (or) local machine.
+- Install Azure CLI in Azure VM [CICD] (or) local machine.
 Run the below command to download & install Azure CLI into windows machine
 ```
 $ProgressPreference = 'SilentlyContinue'; Invoke-WebRequest -Uri https://aka.ms/installazurecliwindows -OutFile .\AzureCLI.msi; Start-Process msiexec.exe -Wait -ArgumentList '/I AzureCLI.msi /quiet'; rm .\AzureCLI.msi
 ```